Beyond the I-MMSE relation: derivatives of mutual information in Gaussian channels: Tools

 \subsection{A nice property of Gaussian channels}

-We will make extensive use of the following property of Gaussian channel \begin{lemma} A set of Gaussian channels with the same signal $X$ and independent noises is equivalent to a single Gaussian channel with signal $X$ and SNR equal to the sum of individual SNRs. \end{lemma} \begin{proof} Suppose the channels are
+\begin{prop} A set of Gaussian channels with the same signal $X$ and independent noises is equivalent to a single Gaussian channel with signal $X$ and SNR equal to the sum of individual SNRs. \end{prop} \begin{proof} The proof relies on the concept of sufficient statistics and its connections to information theory \cite{cover1999elements}.
+Suppose the channels are